To include today’s date in Google Sheets, use the TODAY function or the keyboard shortcut. I’ll show both methods in my guide below.

 - The TODAY formula is volatile and can hurt the performance of the spreadsheet if there are too many instances.

-Google Sheets Get Current Date
+Examples: Using the Google Sheets Current Date Formula

 - Press the Enter key to execute the formula.

-Google Sheets Get Later/Earlier Date
+- Google Sheets Get Later/Earlier Date

 - Add a comma to separate the parameters.

-Formatting the Current Date in Google Sheets
+How to Format Today’s Date in Google Sheets

-- Select the cell containing the date you wish to format.
-The blue outline around the cell will highlight this.
+- Select the cell(s) containing the date you wish to format.

 - Repeat the previous step to add the other elements of the date.